dibaltic/koeleria/README.md

 - My first ergo keyboard was an MX Sweep, and then shortly after a wireless Choc Sweep.
 I wanted my thumbs less tucked, to use my pinky less, and reach less with my index finger.
 I also wanted to have the option for a display.

-- The column stagger is similar to that of the [Sweep](https://github.com/davidphilipbarr/Sweep).
-The index keys are situated in a spot that is easy to reach both keys from the home row, and the splay is similar to the splay on the [Luna Keyboard](https://github.com/mindhatch/keyboards).

 - My goal was to make keyboard to be low profile as I could.
 The case adds 1mm in height to the PCB.
 There is a total of 1.5mm added height with the specified silicone feet installed on the case.

 - In the majority of the photos I am using [KLP Lamé](https://github.com/braindefender/KLP-Lame-Keycaps) keycaps with LSDA profile thumbs, but the case was designed around clearing normal keycaps as you can see in the photos of the unibody case with a full set LSDA keycaps installed.